sudotech-org/odoo_sublime/README.rst

 - xml

-	Creates the basic XML file that includes the XML decorator and &lt;openerp&gt; and &lt;data&gt; tags.
+    Creates the basic XML file that includes the XML decorator and <openerp> and <data> tags.

 - menu:

     Creates a new menu item

 - action:

     Creates a typical action

 - search:

     Creates a typical search view

 - form:

     Creates a typical form view

 - tree: